 Doug Johnson has 30 years experience as a Director of Libraries and Technology for schools in Minnesota.
 His teaching experience has included work in grades K-12.
 He is the author of nine books, columns in Educational Leadership and Library Media Connection, the Blue Skunk Blog, and articles published in over forty books and periodicals.
 Doug has worked with over 200 organizations around the world and has held leadership positions in state and national organizations, including ISTE and AASL.
 (75 words)

-Doug Johnson is the Director of Technology for the Burnsville-Eagan-Savage (MN) Public Schools and has served as an adjunct faculty member of Minnesota State University.
+Doug Johnson is the (now retired) Director of Technology for the Burnsville-Eagan-Savage (MN) Public Schools and has served as an adjunct faculty member of Minnesota State University.
 His teaching experience has included work in grades K-12 both here and in Saudi Arabia.
 He is the author of nine books including Developing the Creativity in Every Learner, Learning Right from Wrong in the Digital Age; Machines are the Easy Part; People are the Hard Part; The Classroom Teachers Survival Guide to Technology, and The Indispensable Librarian.
 His columns have appeared in ASCD’sEducational Leadership and in Library Media Connection.
 Doug’s Blue Skunk Blog averages over 50,000 visits a month, and his articles have appeared in over forty books and periodicals.
 Doug has conducted workshops and given presentations for over 200 organizations throughout the United States and internationally and has held a variety of leadership positions in state and national organizations, including ISTE and AASL.
 (150 words)

 Less brief bio:

 - BA in English Ed. from the University of Northern Colorado, 1976

 - MA in Library Science from the University of Iowa, 1979